magnetrwn/raylib-bubbles/README.md

 An action is something that takes place on the window with bubbles, but is not snapped to the board grid.
 This is essential to allow effects and animations to be displayed.

-The `GameActionMgr` class in `include/action.hpp` handles a queue of actions, which are applied consecutively.
+The `GameActionMgr` class in `include/action.hpp` handles a list of actions, which are applied concurrently.
 Each action has a state, and the queue is abstracted to be processed in the game loop transparently.
 The state of each action is stepped on every cycle, and eventually *pruned* when the action has left the visible screen area, or `pruneFlag` is raised.
 The action is removed from the queue when it is done.

 More specifically, the queue is made up of `ActionType` objects, which identify each action through an enum class, while keeping track of their parent manager and allowing to check their state, as well as their board location.